-- New and existing undergraduate and Masters students may be eligible for one form of reduction in the cost of tuition each semester based on full admission to the University.
-Scholarships and different discounts may not be combined.
-The highest percentage value will be awarded. - Students who have been awarded a reduction in the cost of tuition must be, and remain in, good financial and academic standing while taking a full course load of at least 12 credit hours. - Discounts are not applied when there is an outstanding balance owing to Canadian University Dubai which is not paid by the last day to register without late registration penalties. - Winners or those who qualify for a reduction in the cost of tuition may not appeal the decision of the University or the percentage or amount of reduction assigned.
-The decision to grant or deny a reduction in cost is final. - Discounts are applied to the current semester of registration and cannot be deferred to future semesters or applied to previous semesters. - Other related costs are not waived.
-The discount is applied to the cost of tuition only.
-A refund is not granted for the discount amount should the student drop or withdraw from a course. - Exchange students and transfer courses to and from other institutions are not eligible for the discount. - Applicants must provide evidence that they meet the minimum qualification for the discount.
+- New and existing undergraduate and graduate students may be eligible for one form of reduction in the cost of tuition each semester.
+Scholarships and discounts cannot be combined andthe highest percentage value will be awarded. - Students who have been awarded a reduction in the cost of tuition must be, and remain in, good financial and academic standing to be considered a potential recipient. - Discounts are not applied when there is an outstanding balance owing to Canadian University Dubai that is not paid by the last day to register without late registration penalties. - You may not appeal the decision of the University or the percentage or amount of the reduction assigned.
+The decision to grant or deny a reduction in cost is final. - Discounts are applied to the current semester of registration and cannot be deferred to future semesters or applied to previous semesters. - The discount is applied to the cost of tuition only.
+Other related costs are not discounted. - A refund is not granted for the discount amount if the student drops out or withdraws from a course. - Exchange students and transfer courses to and from other institutions are not eligible for the discount. - Applicants must provide evidence that they meet the minimum qualification for the discount.